jessepav/lacygoill-wiki-backup/tmux/plugin.md

 ## Why should I avoid installing tmux-copycat?

 First, it installs a bunch of key bindings which are hard to remember.
-And tmux namespace for key bindings seems rather small.

 Besides, it's buggy: